- All-screen design for less than £200

 Related: Best budget phones

 It’s a reliable and appreciably snappy biometric system, granting access to the phone without fuss.
 I was impressed with the Honor 7X for this component, so it’s good to see similar performance here in even cheaper form.
-It’s a shame there’s no NFC, though, since Android Pay would be a natural fit.

 The rest of the phone’s rear isn’t quite so sensible or functional.
 Honor has opted for a highly reflective, tinted-glass covering, which is practically begging for smudges and cracks.
 In other, more premium phones, such a design decision has the practical benefit of enabling wireless charging.
 There’s no such mitigating factor here.